wgpu4k/wgpu4k/README.md

 - On desktop: `./gradlew examples:glfw:run`
 - On web js: `./gradlew examples:web-js:jsBrowserRun`
 - On web wasm: `./gradlew examples:web-js:wasmJsBrowserRun`
+- On native (Mac only and still experimental) `./gradlew examples:web-native:runDebugExecutableNative`

 Use `page down` and `page up` on your keyboard to switch scene.